PurveshBaghele/ApacheSpark_intro/lab2/GdeltAnalysis.md

 | -------------------- |
 | ![alt text][image1]  |

-[image1]: https://github.com/pradyot-09/Big_Data_images/blob/master/images/RDD%20vs%20DF/rddVsDfNew.PNG "RDD vs DF"
+[image1]: https://github.com/pradyot-09/Big_Data_images/blob/master/images/RDD%20vs%20DF/rddVsDF.png "RDD vs DF"

 The difference in execution time between RDD and Dataframe approach was 16 seconds for 864 segments which increased upto 56 seconds for 2974 segments.
 This difference seems trivial for now but when the application scales up to run all the segments of the dataset, this difference will become huge.
 Also as stated by us in lab assignment-1, we expected the Dataframe approach to be faster as it is compiled into execution plan and then executed.
 Therefore, spark can optimize the execution plan to reduce execution time.To still bolster our assumption we ran both our approaches on m4.large machines with 21 instances on whole dataset(4.1TB).
+The time difference between the two implementation was 8 minutes (78 minutes for DF; 86 minutes for RDD).

 ### Minimum Requirement
 As mentioned in assignment manual the minimum requirement for assignment is to run the whole dataset on 20 instances of c4.8xlarge machines.